Ph.D. Students

 It is expected that Ph.D. students produce academic publications for conferences and journals during their time at Sit.Co.De.
 Skills and backgrounds may include:

-• Design Computation/ architecture
+• Design Computation/ Architecture

 • Media Studies